 The intent behind these policies is to increase awareness of threats present when using company technology.
 Generally, this involves accessing company technology from end-user devices and associated systems.
-The policies should not simply be a list of “do’s and don’ts”, but try to make users of information and information systems aware of the correct ways to use those systems, with particular reference to security.
+However, the policies should not simply be a list of “do’s and don’ts”.
+They must try to raise awareness of the correct ways to use those systems, with particular reference to security.

-In most cases, guidelines on system usage can be supported by creating material to educate computer users on the correct procedures for using their devices and systems.
-However, this cannot be a simple ‘how to’ manual – the material must highlight the appropriate methodologies for using systems in a safe and secure manner.
-When used in conjunction with the access control measures that are in place (see earlier article on Access Control) this will help reduce the risk of security breach resulting in unauthorised access to information and systems.
+Guidelines can be supported by material to educate computer users on the correct usage of devices and systems.
+This cannot be a simple ‘how to’ manual.
+The material must highlight the appropriate methodologies for using systems in a safe and secure manner.
+When used in conjunction with access control measures this will help reduce the risk of unauthorised access.

-Material shared with users must be updated with ongoing developments in security protocols, changes in operating methodologies and details of evolving threats that may present risk to systems.
+Material shared with users must be updated with ongoing developments in security protocols.
+This is also the case when operating methodologies change.
+Evolving threats that may present risk to systems must also be considered.
 Therefore, the education process must be continual, with updates to policies, guidelines and education material as required.

-An important consideration when implementing the measures developed within this topic is where those technology systems and devices are when being used: while located at company premises, when travelling away from company premises and when working from home.
-This means that there will need to be a baseline set of guidelines for accessing company technology at the usual place of work and additional or different guidelines for the same systems and devices when the end user is operating away from the regular workplace.
+An important consideration when implementing the measures developed within this topic is where those technology systems and devices are used.
+This includes using systems while located at company premises.
+Or when travelling away from company premises.
+And when working from home.
+This means that there will need to be a baseline set of guidelines for accessing company technology at the usual place of work.
+Additional guidelines are needed for the same systems when the end user is operating away from the regular workplace.
 It would be dangerous to assume that laptops and other mobile devices are used in exactly the same way in every location.
-Guidelines must be mindful that there may be different techniques and procedures to establish connection with company technology based on location and situation, so there needs to be clarity on what measures should be taken to ensure security in each case.
+Guidelines must be mindful that there may be different techniques and procedures to establish connection with company technology based on location and situation.
+Material must clearly explain what measures should be taken to ensure security in each case.

-Policies and guidelines on the use of ICT system may also include acceptable usage policies for systems such as social media and internet browsing.
-Users of this technology should be conscious that they are representing the company when using these platforms, so when formulating this section of the ISMS you may need to consider policies on appropriate behaviour, or use of appropriate language, or expressing personal opinions, or what company information can be shared on online forums.
+Guidelines on the use of systems may also include acceptable usage policies for systems via the internet.
+Users of this technology should be conscious that they are representing the company when using these platforms.
+So, when formulating this section of the ISMS you may need to consider policies on appropriate behaviour.
+This may involve the need to explain what language is appropriate.
+Or when it is appropriate to express personal opinions.
+There will also be a need for guidelines on what company information can be shared on online forums.

-There is also a need to include details of how to deal with cyber-security incidents.
-Many potential cyber security incidents are detected by employees rather than automated security measures and tools.
+Included in the ISMS should be details of how to deal with cyber-security incidents.
+Many potential security incidents are detected by employees rather than automated security measures and tools.
 So, users of the company technology become the ‘first responders’ and should know how to report suspected security incidents.
 They also need to be aware of how they may be involved in the management of such incidents.
-Details provided here should complement the company’s education programme on the topic of security and how to avoid falling victim to a cyber-attack.
+Details provided here should complement the company’s security education programme and outline how to avoid falling victim to cyber-attack.